kathercena/CustomerStatementReport/README.md

-# CustomerStatementReport

 Please read the below instruction to run the program.

 Step 1:

-Kindly take the CustomerStatementValidation and TestLogic objects from given Github link
+Kindly take the CustomerStatementReport project from given Github link and placed in your system disk

 Step 2:

-Create the sample java project from Eclipse IDE and place those files in under package
+Import the above project to Eclipse IDE along with Maven

 Step 3: